mattdesl/canvas-app/README.md

 - `width`, `height` the current size, not scaled by devicePixelRatio
 - `running` whether the loop is currently running

+### context scaling / viewport

+Before rendering, the 2d context is scaled to the device size (or the scale remains unchanged if `retina` was false).
+If the context is `"webgl"`, then instead `gl.viewport` will be called with the device size.

 ## License

 MIT, see [LICENSE.md](http://github.com/mattdesl/canvas-app/blob/master/LICENSE.md) for details.